Harmonize Your Inner Climate with the Season

 The Chinese health philosophy and its theory of the Five Elements provide a good understanding of how nature and your body mirror each other.
 According to this wisdom, each season relates to specific organs in the body and corresponding emotions.
 Smooth seasonal transitions are crucial to your wellness and tend to be times when many experience more intensity in chronic health conditions, greater stress, and physical difficulty.

-Winter is related to the Water Element
+Winter is Ruled by the Water Element

 The TCM corresponding organs to the winter season and those most affected are the kidneys and their complementary organ, the bladder.
 According to the Chinese Health Philosophy, the adrenal glands, which sit on top of the kidneys, are controlled by the kidneys.
 Adrenals contribute to the warmth, energy, and sexuality of the body.